 Competitive Advantage & Profitability

-Use industry analysis tools for your business’s structural analysis: Porter’s Five Forces, the Value Net, and the Resource-Based View.
+EZB Consulting will use industry analysis tools for your business’s structural analysis: Porter’s Five Forces, the Value Net, and the Resource-Based View.
 These frameworks are valuable tools because they enable business leaders to look toward and plan for the future.

 Five Forces is a suitable framework for understanding what’s going on in an industry, your industry.
 It’s based upon formal economic analysis.
 We look at five forces: